yangheng95/OmniGenBench/docs/usage.rst

 You've now seen the basic workflows in OmniGenBench!
 To dive deeper, check out these resources:

-*   **Command-Line Interface**: See how to run benchmarking and training directly from your terminal in the :doc:`cli` guide.
+*   **Command Line Interface**: See how to run benchmarking and training directly from your terminal in the :doc:`cli` guide.
 *   **API Reference**: Explore all classes and functions in detail in the :doc:`api_reference`.